plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 6. Client runs any non-Jivs validation if needed

    * If those checks need a model object, the developer may create it here.
-   * If non-Jivs checks report errors that should participate in the Jivs UI flow, client-side code converts them into `BusinessLogicErrors` and applies them through `ValidationManager.setBusinessLogicErrors()`.
+   * If non-Jivs checks report errors that should participate in the Jivs UI flow, client-side code converts them into `ExternalIssuesFound` and applies them through `ValidationManager.setExternalIssuesFound()`.
    * If those errors block the action, the workflow stops.
 7. (Client) If submit logic needs a model object and one has not yet been created, set it up
 8. Client submits data to a server or API that does not use Jivs